maurocherchi/ja-chrome-extension/README.md

 * The automatic one: run the "Analyze profile" operation (your profile data is collected from LinkedIn, sent to OpenAI, analyzed, and then saved on your Browser storage)
 * Manually: open the "Manage profile" page and add/change/remove information regarding your professional profile

-**IMPORTANT NOTE**: Your data is stored only in your browser, we do not store any personal information.
+**IMPORTANT NOTE**: Your data is stored **only in your browser**, we do not store any personal information.
-The data extracted from your LinkedIn profile is sent to OpenAI LLM APIs only when you run the "analyze profile" or the "match analysis" operation.\
+The data extracted from your LinkedIn profile is sent to OpenAI APIs only when you run the "analyze profile" or the "match analysis" operation.\
-**If you don't want your data to be sent to OpenAI, do not use the screening panel operations.**
+**If you don't want your data to be sent to OpenAI, do not use the screening panel operations.**\
+At the time of writing this document ["OpenAI does not use data submitted through the API to train or improve their models.
+However, to monitor for abuse and misuse, OpenAI may retain API data for up to 30 days, after which it is deleted unless otherwise required by law."](https://openai.com/enterprise-privacy/)

 #### Automatic profile analysis